Citation examples

 In-text citation: The We Are Bullet Proof poster by Jon Key created a narrative of strength during Black Lives Matter (Glaser and Ilić, 2017, p.
 261)

-If the image is one you have created yourself, give a figure number and title in the caption and add (Source: the author) to show that it is your own work.
-The image on the left shows how you would do this;
+If the image is one you have created yourself, give it a figure number and title in the caption and add (Source: the author) to show that it is your own work.
+The image below shows how you would do this;

-You do not need to include it in the bibliography.
+You do not need to include it in the reference list.

 If you are studying Law, you will be expected to use the OSCOLA system of referencing.
 You will have advice on this from your School, and can find support on the Law guide: